Olcay Neyzi: Biography

+In 1960, Neyzi became an associate professor at the Istanbul Faculty of Medicine.
+In 1963, she received a scholarship from UNICEF to further her studies at the Institute of Child Health in London, where she participated in a three-week observational study in Africa.

+She also joined the Centre International de l’Enfance (International Children’s Centre) in Paris upon the invitation of British pediatrician James Tanner, known for the Tanner scale.

+In 1967, she became a full professor.

 From 1979 to 1994, she was the Head of Department of Pediatrics at Istanbul Faculty of Medicine, as well as the Director of Institute of Child Health, University of Istanbul.
 During that time, Olcay Neyzi initiated the Woman and Child Research and Education Unit within the hospital area of the Istanbul Faculty of Medicine.
 She also initiated the Family Health Department with a multidisciplinary team within the Institute of Child Health at Istanbul University.